google/WebFundamentals/src/content/en/updates/2019/08/native-file-system.md

 <aside class="note">
-  The Native File System API (formerly known as the Writeable Files API), is available behind a flag in Chrome 77 and later, and should begin an origin trial in Chrome 78 (stable in October).
+  The Native File System API (formerly known as the Writeable Files API), is available as an origin trial in Chrome 78 (beta in September, stable in October) and later.
 It is part of our capabilities project, and this post will be updated as the implementation progresses.
 </aside>

 ## What is the Native File System API? {: #what-is-it }

-The new Native File System API enables developers to build powerful web apps that interact with files on the user's local device, like IDEs, photo and video editors, text editors, and more.
+The Native File System API enables developers to build powerful web apps that interact with files on the user's local device, like IDEs, photo and video editors, text editors, and more.
 After a user grants a web app access, this API allows web apps to read or save changes directly to files and folders